Raveendra587/ML-level-1/README.md

 - 18PA1A0587 - M Raveendra Babu

 ## Introduction
-  This is a Simple Snake Game.The Existing Model runs through the keyboard directions but this model runs through voice signals
+  This is a Simple Snake Game.The Existing Model runs through the keyboard directions but this model runs through voice signals. when the voice signals i.e left,right,up and down are given to the cloud then the code is generated in the teachable machine.

 ## Technologies
 - Java Script